jeromekelleher/tstrait/docs/intro.md

 - The [tskit website](https://tskit.dev/) provides [learning materials](https://tskit.dev/learn/) explaining
   what tree sequences are, and includes tutorials, publications and videos.
-- The [PySLiM manual](pyslim:sec_introduction) explains how forward genetic simulation can be create tree sequences.
+- The [PySLiM manual](pyslim:sec_introduction) explains how forward-time genetic simulation can create tree sequences.
 - The [msprime manual](msprime:sec_intro) details an efficient backward-time genetic simulator that outputs tree sequences.